snowch/vast-docker-compose-examples/nifi/README.md

 - Open the URL: https://DOCKER_HOST_OR_IP:18443
   - username: admin
   - password: 123456123456

-**Note**:
+> [!TIP]
+> - NiFi should be accessible when the logs (`docker compose logs`) output org.apache.nifi.web.server.JettyServer Started Server on https://abcdefghi:18443/nifi

+> [!IMPORTANT]
-- If you receive a SNI error when accessing NiFi from your browser, verify the DOCKER_HOST_OR_IP variable is set to your NiFi hostname or ip address.
+> - If you receive a SNI error when accessing NiFi from your browser, verify the DOCKER_HOST_OR_IP variable is set to your NiFi hostname or ip address.
-- NiFi should be accessible when the logs output org.apache.nifi.web.server.JettyServer Started Server on https://abcdefghi:18443/nifi